Path tracing: History

-Path-tracing has played an important role in the film industry.
-Earlier films had relied on scanline-renderers to produce CG-visual-effects and animation.
-In 1998, Blue Sky Studios rendered the Academy-Award-winning short-film Bunny with their proprietary CGI Studio path-tracing-renderer, featuring soft shadows and indirect-illumination-effects.
-Sony Pictures Imageworks' Monster House was, in 2006, the first animated feature film to be rendered entirely in a path-tracer, using the commercial Arnold renderer.
+Path tracing has played an important role in the film industry.
+Earlier films had relied on scanline rendering to produce CG visual effects and animation.
+In 1998, Blue Sky Studios rendered the Academy Award-winning short film Bunny with their proprietary CGI Studio path tracing renderer, featuring soft shadows and indirect illumination effects.
+Sony Pictures Imageworks' Monster House was, in 2006, the first animated feature film to be rendered entirely in a path tracer, using the commercial Arnold renderer.
 Also, Walt Disney Animation Studios has been using its own optimized path tracer known as Hyperion ever since the production of Big Hero 6 in 2014.
 Pixar Animation Studios has also adopted path tracing for its commercial RenderMan renderer.

 Description

-Kajiya's rendering equation adheres to three particular principles of optics; the Principle of global illumination, the Principle of Equivalence (reflected light is equivalent to emitted light), and the Principle of Direction (reflected light and scattered light have a direction).
+Kajiya's rendering equation adheres to three particular principles of optics; the Principle of Global Illumination, the Principle of Equivalence (reflected light is equivalent to emitted light), and the Principle of Direction (reflected light and scattered light have a direction).

 In the real world, objects and surfaces are visible due to the fact that they are reflecting light.
 This reflected light then illuminates other objects in turn.
 From that simple observation, two principles follow.

 I. For a given indoor scene, every object in the room must contribute illumination to every other object.

 II.
 Second, there is no distinction to be made between illumination emitted from a light source and illumination reflected from a surface.

 Invented in 1984, a rather different method called radiosity was faithful to both principles.
 However, radiosity relates the total illuminance falling on a surface with a uniform luminance that leaves the surface.
 This forced all surfaces to be Lambertian, or "perfectly diffuse".
-While radiosity received a lot of attention at its invocation, perfectly diffuse surfaces do not exist in the real world.
-The realization that scattering from a surface depends on both incoming and outgoing directions is the key principle behind the Bidirectional reflectance distribution function (BRDF).
+While radiosity received a lot of attention at its introduction, perfectly diffuse surfaces do not exist in the real world.
+The realization that scattering from a surface depends on both incoming and outgoing directions is the key principle behind the bidirectional reflectance distribution function (BRDF).
 This direction dependence was a focus of research resulting in the publication of important ideas throughout the 1990s, since accounting for direction always exacted a price of steep increases in calculation times on desktop computers.
 Principle III follows.

 III.
 The illumination coming from surfaces must scatter in a particular direction that is some function of the incoming direction of the arriving illumination, and the outgoing direction being sampled.